nitinkrsngh/Driver_Drowsiness_Detection_System/README.md

-# Driver Drowsiness Detection System
+# 🚗💤 Driver Drowsiness Detection System

-Overview
+# 🚀 Overview

 This project implements a real-time driver drowsiness detection system using OpenCV, Python, and deep learning techniques.
-It monitors the driver's facial landmarks, detects eye aspect ratio (EAR), and classifies drowsiness levels to enhance road safety.
+It continuously monitors facial landmarks, calculates the Eye Aspect Ratio (EAR), and alerts the driver in case of drowsiness, enhancing road safety.

-Features
+# ✨ Features

-Real-time detection of drowsiness using a webcam.
+✅ Real-time drowsiness detection using a webcam 📹

-Eye aspect ratio (EAR) calculation to determine eye closure.
+✅ EAR calculation to monitor eye closure 👀

-Facial landmark detection for accurate drowsiness assessment.
+✅ Facial landmark detection for accurate assessment 🧑‍💻

-Alerts the driver when signs of drowsiness are detected.
+✅ Alerts when drowsiness is detected 🔔

+✅ Scalable and customizable for future enhancements 🔄

-Technologies Used
+# 🛠️ Technologies Used

-Programming Language: Python
+  Programming Language: 🐍 Python

   Libraries: OpenCV, dlib, imutils, NumPy

   Deep Learning: Keras (Optional for advanced detection models)

-How It Works
+# 🧠 How It Works

-The system captures video frames from the webcam.
+🟢 Captures video frames from the webcam.

-It detects facial landmarks and extracts eye coordinates.
+🟢 Detects facial landmarks and extracts eye coordinates.

-The Eye Aspect Ratio (EAR) is calculated to determine if eyes are closed.
+🟢 Calculates the Eye Aspect Ratio (EAR) to determine eye closure.

-If EAR falls below a threshold for a certain period, an alert is triggered.
+🟢 Triggers an alert if EAR falls below the threshold for a certain period.

-Usage
+# 🎯 Usage

-Run the script and position your face in front of the webcam.
+🎥 Run the script and position your face in front of the webcam.

-The system will analyze your eye movements and alert you when drowsiness is detected.
+🔍 The system will analyze your eye movements.

+🚨 If drowsiness is detected, you will receive an alert to stay awake!

-Future Enhancements
+# 🔮 Future Enhancements

-Implementing a deep learning model for more accurate detection.
+🔹 Implement a deep learning model for higher accuracy.

-Integrating yawning detection as an additional parameter.
+🔹 Add yawning detection as an additional feature.

-Deploying the system on Raspberry Pi for an in-vehicle solution.
+🔹 Deploy the system on Raspberry Pi for in-vehicle usage.

-Contributing
+# 🤝 Contributing

-Feel free to fork this repository and contribute by improving the detection accuracy or adding new features.
+Feel free to fork this repository and contribute by improving the detection accuracy or adding new features!

-License
+# 📜 License

 This project is licensed under the MIT License.